-Faith-based organizations can now qualify for loans through the Paycheck Protection Program and Economic Injury Disaster Loan Program, thanks to the CARES Act.
+Faith-based organizations can now qualify for loans through the PPP and EIDL loans, thanks to the CARES Act.

 Subsections 13 C.F.R. §§ 120.110(k) and 123.301(g) of SBA regulations prohibit the government from funding or backing funding for faith-based groups for 7(a) and disaster loans.
 But the SBA decided to ignore these two regulations, since the CARES Act allows for funding to nonprofits and doesn’t make a distinction between faith-based and secular nonprofits.

 “Faith-based organizations have always provided critical social services for people in need,” SBA Administrator Jovita Carranza said in a statement on April 4, 2020.
 “And [the] SBA will make clear that these organizations may access this emergency capital.”

 Paycheck Protection Program loans

 Paycheck Protection Program loans are 100% backed by the government and designed to help small businesses and nonprofits cover payroll costs.
 The program offers up to 100% forgiveness for 8 or 24 weeks of payroll costs and some other operating expenses if your nonprofit doesn’t reduce wages or lay off employees.
 This was extended from the original eight weeks of payroll costs and other operating expenses with the passing of the Paycheck Protection Program Flexibility Act.

 You can borrow 2.5 times your monthly payroll expenses, up to $10 million.
 All loans come with a 1% interest rate and a two- or five-year term for any amount that’s not forgiven.
 It also comes with deferred payments until 10 months following the end of your covered period or forgiveness is issued to your lender, though interest continues to accrue during this period.